rishabh1jain1/temp/README.md

   - *source_image* is the ID of the base image that you want to use in these VMs.
 Recommended is Ubuntu-Trusty.

   - *use_floating_ip* must be true if your machine on which you have started the server is outside the cluster fixed network.
 In that case, *floating_ip_pool* must also be provided; it can be obtained from network topology map in horizon.

   - Image, Network and Flavour IDs can be obtained using Openstack CLI commands.
 Before you run any CLI command, source the openstack-rc file for your project.
-Instructions can be found at: http://docs.openstack.org/user-guide/common/cli_set_environment_variables_using_openstack_rc.html
+Instructions can be found at:  <br /> http://docs.openstack.org/user-guide/common/cli_set_environment_variables_using_openstack_rc.html

-  > source `<openstack-rc.sh>`
+  > source `<openstack-rc.sh>`  <br />
-  > nova image-list
+  > nova image-list  <br />
-  > nova flavor-list
+  > nova flavor-list  <br />
-  > neutron net-list
+  > neutron net-list  <br />

   **Please note that *source `<openstack-rc.sh>`* will prompt for your Cloud Account Password.
 But as we did before, fill in the API key instead.**